s27183/ARC-3-InsulaT/README.md

 # Agent Moosh

-**A basic Insula-inspired non-LLM system learning to play the ARC-3 game efficiently**
+**A basic Insula-inspired non-LLM system learning to play the ARC-3 games efficiently**

 AgentMoosh's goal is to create a starting point for empirically exploring approaches to developing Insula-inspired non-LLM systems that can learn to play the ARC-3 games efficiently.

 Agent Moosh is currently ranked third on the [unverified ARC-AGI-3 leadboard](https://three.arcprize.org/leaderboard) in one of our ablation test runs.
 We look forward to having it verified on private games once the verification process is open again.
+It's likely that the leaderboard position will change as more competitive agents will join the game while we continue to develop the system and perform further ablation tests.

 **Key Features:**